emrahsifoglu/s2s-vpn-on-premises-to-azure/README.md

 #### Create a Network Interface (NIC) without associating an NSG

-The network security rules are enforced at the subnet level.
-And therefore the `--network-security-group` parameter is not used.
+The network security rules are enforced at the subnet level. <br> Therefore the `--network-security-group` parameter is not used.

 ```bash
 az network nic create \